vEnhance/1802/r23.typ

       ((partial bf(r)_2) / (partial u) times (partial bf(r)_2) / (partial v)) dif u dif v) $
 ]

-Reasons to not be excited about the non-generalized Stokes theorem (hence the name "crummy"):
+Reasons to not be excited about the non-generalized Stokes' theorem (hence the name "crummy"):

 - Both sides require parametrization, so it's not as slick as FTC, Green, or divergence theorem, which were powerful because they let you skip the parametrization step.